brittanyrw/emojiscreen/README.md

 ![Screenshot of a Pull Request on the Github website](readme/pull-request.png)

 7. Review your changes and then click `Create Pull Request`.
 Add any additional comments, go through the checklist within the Pull Request and then click on `Create Pull Request`.
 8. Wait for feedback/review of your Pull Request.
 Your code will be reviewed and if any changes need to be made, we will let you know.
-Once your pull request is accepted, you will be able to see your card at [https://emojiscreen.com](https://emojiscreen.com) and you will offically have contributed to the project! 🎉
+Once your pull request is accepted, you will be able to see your card at [https://emojiscreen.com](https://emojiscreen.com) and you will officially have contributed to the project! 🎉

 ## Local Development